Pitometsu/ppx_implicits/doc/prop.md

 Unfortunately it has some drawbacks too:

-Upto typing layer: this is a typeful program transformation and therefore cannot change the lower details like code generation.
+Up-to typing layer: this is a typeful program transformation and therefore cannot change the lower details like code generation.

 Not working with toplevel (REPL): PPX preprocessing works